W8lessRover/servo_pca9685/arduino/README.md

 3. Upload to Arduino Uno.
 4. Outputs are initially disabled.
 Use Flask frontend to enable.
 5. Safety feature: If frontend disconnects >1s, outputs are disabled and enabled servos reset.
+6. All servos move to default before enabling.